hyperledger/firefly/docs/reference/types/includes/subscription_description.md

 The Webhook transport allows FireFly to make HTTP calls against your application's API when events matching your subscription are emitted.

+This means the direction of network connection is from the FireFly server, to the application (the reverse of WebHooks).
+Conversely it means you don't need to add any connection management code to your application - just expose and API that FireFly can call to process the events.

 > Webhooks are great for serverless functions (AWS Lambda etc.), integrations
 > with SaaS applications, and calling existing APIs.